gstpereira/Slim-ActiveRecord-Twig/README.md

-Project configured for use in conjunction with:
+Project configured for use in conjunction with: Slim Framework, ActiveRecord, Twig
-	- Slim Framework
-	- ActiveRecord
-	- Twig